Thank you for visiting my site. My name is Alastair Roberts.

-The models of psychotherapy I am trained in and practise, are CBT/REBT, Pia Mellody’s ‘Inner Child Re-parenting model (PIT)’ for working with developmental trauma, codependency and compulsive behaviours, Existential Psychotherapy, EMDR, and Schema Therapy.
+The models of psychotherapy I am trained in and practise, are CBT/REBT, Schema Therapy, EMDR, Pia Mellody’s ‘Inner Child Re-parenting model (PIT)’ for working with developmental trauma, codependency and compulsive behaviours, and Existential Psychotherapy,.

 CBT (Cognitive and Behaviour Therapy) is the therapeutic tradition where it is generally accepted that people’s problems are largely determined by the way they think about the adversities that they face in life and how they act in the face of these adversities.
 The remedy lies in replacing faulty thinking with functional thinking, and taking action that strengthens rather than weakens this new thinking.